gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Join Response {#ssec-join-resp}

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}} and Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
-If this yields a positive outcome, the Group Manager performs the following check.
-In case the Join Request included the 'client_cred' parameter, the Group Manager checks that the public key of the joining node is consistent with the counter signature algorithm and possible associated parameters used in the OSCORE group.
+If this yields a positive outcome, the Group Manager performs the following checks.

+* In case the Join Request include the 'client_cred' parameter, the Group Manager checks that the public key of the joining node is consistent with the counter signature algorithm and possible associated parameters used in the OSCORE group.
+The join process fails if the public key of the joining node does not have an accepted format.

+* In case the Join Request does not include the 'client_cred' parameter, the Group Manager checks whether it is already storing a public key for the joining node, which is consistent with the counter signature algorithm and possible associated parameters used in the OSCORE group.
+The join process fails if the Group Manager either: i) does not store a public key with an accepted format for the joining node; or ii) stores multiple public keys with an accepted format for the joining node.

-If the public key of the joining node does not have an accepted format, the Group Manager MUST reply to the joining node with a 2.01 (Created) response.
+If the join process has failed, the Group Manager MUST reply to the joining node with a 2.01 (Created) response.
 The payload of this response is a CBOR map, which includes a 'key info' parameter formatted as in the Token POST response in {{ssec-token-post}}.
 Upon receiving this response, the joining node SHOULD send a new Join Request to the Group Manager, with the 'client_cred' parameter including its own public key in a format consistent with the countersignature algorithm and possible associated parameters indicated by the Group Manager.

 Otherwise, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.